mivion/ephemeris/README.md

 So in conclusion, this 0.0000005 difference in the Sun's `apparentLongitude` between versions 0.1.0 and 1.0.0 is a bugfix and a feature, not a bug.

 Everything else appears to be exactly the same according to my tests.

+2) Tiny correction (0.1*e-15 or 0.000000000000001) on moon `illuminatedFraction` and `phaseDaysPast / phaseDaysBefore` from gplan refactoring.
+Most likely due to the conversion differences between radians-to-seconds and seconds-to-radians constants (RTS and STR) in app.
+Possibly solution is using equations involving Math.PI instead.